Alexander Mendelsohn, Aerospace Engineering

-- Applicants must be full-time students and be involved in ongoing research.
+- Applicants must be full-time students and be involved in ongoing robotics research.

 We recognize that strength comes through diversity and actively seek and welcome students with diverse backgrounds, experiences, and identities.
 We especially encourage women and minority candidates to apply.

-The MRC Graduate Research Assistantship Program expects to fund 2-3 PhD students per academic year with funding guaranteed for one year.
+The MRC Graduate Research Assistantship Program start July 1st of each year.
 Recipients will receive an annual stipend, tuition, and benefits commensurate with their current appointment.

 How to apply